Canada blanks Russia for first win at women’s world hockey championship

 After a face-off in front of Sorokina, Clark spun a half turn and tucked the puck by the Russian low stick side at 15:33.

-Wakefield scored a power-play goal on a slapshot from the top of the circle at 14:30.
+Irwin deflected Wakefield’s slapshot from the top of the circle for a power-play goal at 14:30.

 Germany went 2-1 in Pool B to gain a quarter-final berth.
 They lost 4-2 to Switzerland (1-1-1) on Monday.